Hidden in Plain Sight

 Strangely, though, Mack never released to the public high-quality, digital frames of Bronson’s movie.
 This seemed odd, given his claim that the film conclusively disproved Donahue’s thesis.
 Mack’s unwillingness to provide researchers with access to the film became even more curious in 2013, when new interest in Mortal Error and renewed scrutiny of the film prompted some to argue the footage actually strengthened Donahue’s theory, not undermined it.

 Mack wasn’t the only one who volunteered new information about the assassination after Mortal Error was published.
-Once more, Donahue received a fascinating, if unverified, anecdote that supporting his thesis, the details of which were recovered from his papers by screenwriter and researcher Doug Stone in 2015.
+Once more, Donahue received a fascinating, if unverified, anecdote that supported his thesis, the details of which were recovered from his papers by screenwriter and researcher Doug Stone in 2015.
 According to the notes, an enlisted man from the Dallas area named Jason Little called Donahue in 1993 to say his grandfather had witnessed the shooting.
 Little reported that Donahue’s understanding of the event was correct, save one important detail: The unintentional discharge occurred when Hickey fell forward in the follow-up car, not backward, as Donahue had long believed.

 Little said his grandfather claimed he “saw the agent on the back rear seat between the agents on the running board start to stand up.
 The gun went off as he fell forward.
 I saw Kennedy’s head explode.”